teleclimber/Dropserver.org/src/pages/index.md

 ### Your Own Cloud Applications

+(house, snowglobe)

 Instead of signing up for services that eventually shutdown, degrade, or pivot away, set up a Dropserver and install your own applications.

-With Dropserver, installing an application takes a few clicks, and you can tell it to upgrade itself automatically or manually control when to upgrade.

 ### A Convenient Cloud

+(skateboarding, holiday)

 There is no need to create a new login every time you use a new application.
 Dropserver gives you single-sign-on to all your installed applications.

-Dropserver includes a "contact list" feature that makes it trivial to invite your friends and family to a multi-user app.
-They too will be able to log in to your application using their existing Dropserver account, regardless of where it's hosted.
+Invite your friends into your app from the Contact List.

+(maybe make the friends thing its own bullet?
+It's really a big thing.)

 ### Sandboxed Cloud Applications

+(prison icon, or cop, or stop sign)

 Each application runs in a sandbox that prevents it from reading files from disk or contacting any server on the internet by default.
 If it needs to do any such thing that permission must be explicitly granted by the user.